-Importantly, the news for toll roads isn’t all bad.
+Notably, the news for toll roads isn’t all bad.
 With the price of oil down significantly, lower fuel prices—and even lingering fear over subsequent waves of COVID-19—should spur Americans to drive more once restrictions and limitations start to lift.
 In addition, we think toll roads with greater cash reserves should have an easier time managing the temporary lower traffic levels.

-General obligation bonds—a more challenged market segment
+GO bonds—a more challenged market segment

-But on top of this economic exposure, GO issuers are also faced with the added burden of managing and funding their pension systems.
+But on top of this economic exposure, GO bond issuers are also faced with the added burden of managing and funding their pension systems.
 Asset price declines and lower bond yields for pension funds across the country are likely to result in increased pension-related costs for many states and municipalities.

-Latent opportunities among select GOs
+Latent opportunities among select GO bonds

 We also think that state and local governments that have built rainy day funds and other reserves during the expansion should be better positioned to ride out this downturn, and local governments that rely more heavily on property taxes should have more stability in their budgets.